Slip, Trip & Fall Claims* Solicitors – Drogheda, Ashbourne & Dublin

 We Look After Your Case

-Tallans Solicitors LLP are the North-East’s largest law firm.
+Tallans Solicitors LLP and Tallans Solicitors (Ashbourne) LLP are two of the North East’s largest law firms with offices in both Drogheda and Ashbourne while serving clients nationwide.
 With us, you’ll get jargon-free legal advice that you can depend on.
 Our solicitors are experts in their specific areas of practice, ensuring that you, our client, gets the best possible legal advice and personal attention.
 Established in 1899, trust Tallans to do the best for you, whatever legal issues you may face.
 Talk to Tallans today.

 How is liability determined?